h2oai/h2o-3/h2o-docs/src/product/flow.rst

 -  **stopping_metric**: (GBM, DRF, DL, XGBoost, AutoML) Specify the metric to use for early stopping.
 The available options are:

-    - auto: This defaults to logloss for classification, deviance for regression
+    - AUTO: This defaults to logloss for classification, deviance for regression
     - deviance
     - logloss
-    - mse
+    - MSE
-    - rmse
+    - RMSE
-    - mae
+    - MAE
-    - rmsle
+    - RMSLE
-    - auc
+    - AUC
     - lift_top_group
     - misclassification
     - mean_per_class_error
+    - r2

 -  **stopping_rounds**: (GBM, DRF, DL, XGBoost, AutoML) Stops training when the option selected for **stopping_metric** doesn’t improve for the specified number of training rounds, based on a simple moving average.
 To disable this feature, specify 0.
 The metric is computed on the validation data (if provided); otherwise, training data is used.